Skip to main content

 Debugging Binding Assignments

-To make relocation easier to inspect, assembled WGSL now includes a comment summary of module-owned binding assignments.
+Assembled WGSL includes a comment summary of module-owned binding assignments.

 Example: